ruchi12345/ML_Regression-models/README.md

 Bayesian regression techniques can be used to include regularization parameters in the estimation procedure,the regularization parameter is not set in a hard sense but tuned to the data at hand.

+## Adaboast regression:

+It is Adaptive boasting Algorithm aims to convert a set of weak learners into a strong one.
+It starts by predicting original data set and gives equal weight to each observation.
+If prediction is incorrect using the first learner, then it gives higher weight to observation which have been predicted incorrectly.